dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

     The result: 21 million bitcoin, nothing more.
 What this means for Bitcoin and the world at large will be explored in Chapter 7
     \<\<Absolute Scarcity>\>.
--   **Controlled Issuance:** Because of Bitcoin\'s **difficulty adjustment \[glossary\]**, controlled issuance is possible in a decentralized fashion.
+-   **Controlled Issuance:** Because of Bitcoin's **difficulty adjustment \[glossary\]**, controlled issuance is possible in a decentralized fashion.
 The difficulty adjustment is what solves the problem of cryptanalytic instability, as Satoshi points out in the
     whitepaper: "To compensate for increasing hardware speed and varying interest in running nodes over time, the proof-of-work difficulty is determined by a moving average targeting an average number of blocks per hour.
-If they\'re generated too fast, the difficulty increases."
+If they're generated too fast, the difficulty increases."
-    During the network\'s reward era, which will end approximately in the year 2140, new bitcoins will enter the economy with every valid block, i.e. roughly every ten minutes.
-Bitcoin\'s supply was predetermined at its inception, and arguably, this is the most valuable property of Bitcoin.
+    During the network's reward era, which will end approximately in the year 2140, new bitcoins will enter the economy with every valid block, i.e. roughly every ten minutes.
+Bitcoin's supply was predetermined at its inception, and arguably, this is the most valuable property of Bitcoin.
 No other asset in existence has what Bitcoin has: an unchanging supply schedule that can not be argued